ColdBox/coldbox-platform/samples/readme.txt

 that I credit below.

 If you have ported an app to ColdBox or have an application you would like to share with the ColdBox community.
-Please email me at lmajano@gmail.com with your application so I can include it in the downloads section and the main release.
+Please email me at cfcoldbox@gmail.com with your application so I can include it in the downloads section and the main release.
 *******************************************************
 Installation
 *******************************************************
 In order to make the samples gallery functional you will need to do the following:

-1) Copy the samples folder to your CFMX server.
+1) Copy the coldbox extracted archive to your web root You should have the following directory structure in the web root:

-2) Create a CFMX mapping to the samples folder path you just copied to the CFMX server called "coldboxSamples".
++ {Web_Root}
+|---+ coldbox
+    |---+ ApplicationTemplate
+    |---+ install
+    |---+ samples
+    |---+ system

-3) Browse to the samples directory on your browser and that is it.
+3) Browse to the samples directory on your browser and that is it. http://{your web address}/coldbox/samples

 *******************************************************
 Credits
 *******************************************************